 Next, install the Python extension for VS Code from the Visual Studio Marketplace.
 For additional details on installing extensions, see Extension Marketplace.
 The Python extension is named Python and it's published by Microsoft.

 Along with the Python extension, you need to install a Python interpreter.
 Which interpreter you use is dependent on your specific needs, but some guidance is provided below.

 Install Python from python.org.
 You can typically use the Download Python button that appears first on the page to download the latest version.

 Note: If you don't have admin access, an additional option for installing Python on Windows is to use the Microsoft Store.
-The Microsoft Store provides installs of Python 3.7 and Python 3.8.
-Be aware that you might have compatibility issues with some packages using this method.
+The Microsoft Store provides installs of supported Python versions.

 For additional information about using Python on Windows, see Using Python on Windows at Python.org

 The system install of Python on macOS is not supported.
-Instead, an installation through Homebrew is recommended.
+Instead, a package management system like Homebrew is recommended.
 To install Python using Homebrew on macOS use

 brew install python3 at the Terminal prompt.